JohnCoene/waiter/docs/waiter.md

 There is an online demo with a list of all [100+ spinners](https://shiny.john-coene.com/waiter/) available, you can also see the list of available spinners in R with `?spinners`.

 > [!TIP]
-> You can reduce the load size of the CSS files in `use_waiter` which now takes a `spinners` argument to which one can specify any of 7 spinner CSS kits, by default all kits are loaded so nothing breaks.
+> You can reduce the load size of the CSS files in `useWaiter` which now takes a `spinners` argument to which one can specify any of 7 spinner CSS kits, by default all kits are loaded so nothing breaks.
 You can know which kits should be specified by simply typing the spinner in the console, e.g.: `spin_rotating_plane()`.
 See an example at [the bottom of this page](#css-load).

 ## Preview